voxel51/api-py/WALKTHROUGH.md

 job = api.upload_job_request(job_req, "customJobName")
 ```

 This uploads the job request, but does not start it.
+A job can be started two
-A job can be started 2 ways:
+ways:

 ```python
 api.upload_job_request(job_req, "autoStartMe", auto_start=True)